DiTEC-project/pyaerial/README.md

        in [rule_quality.py](aerial/rule_quality.py).
 See [calculate_rule_stats()](#calculaterulestats)
        and [calculate_basic_rule_stats()](#calculatebasicrulestats)

-## How to debug Aerial?
+## How to debug Aerial+?

-To be able to debug Aerial, this section explains how each of the parameters of Aerial can impact the number and the quality of the rules learned.
+To be able to debug Aerial+, this section explains how each of the parameters of Aerial+ can impact the number and the quality of the rules learned.

-### What to do when Aerial does not learn any rules?
+### What to do when Aerial+ does not learn any rules?

-Following are some recommendations when Aerial can not find rules, assuming that the data preparation is done correctly (e.g., the data is discretized).
+Following are some recommendations when Aerial+ can not find rules, assuming that the data preparation is done correctly (e.g., the data is discretized).

-- **Longer training.** Increasing the number of epochs can make Aerial capture associations better.
+- **Longer training.** Increasing the number of epochs can make Aerial+ capture associations better.
 However, training for too long may lead to overfitting, which means non-informative rules with low association strength.
-- **Adding more parameters.** Increasing the number of layers and/or dimension of the layers can again allow Aerial to discover associations that was not possible with lower number of parameters.
+- **Adding more parameters.** Increasing the number of layers and/or dimension of the layers can again allow Aerial+ to discover associations that was not possible with lower number of parameters.
 This may require training longer as well.
-- **Reducing antecedent similarity threshold.** Antecedent similarity threshold in Aerial is synonymous to minimum support threshold in exhaustive ARM methods.
+- **Reducing antecedent similarity threshold.** Antecedent similarity threshold in Aerial+ is synonymous to minimum support threshold in exhaustive ARM methods.
 Reducing antecedent similarity threshold will result in more rules with potentially lower support.
-- **Reducing consequent similarity threshold.** Consequent similarity threshold of Aerial is synoynmous to minimum confidence threshold in exhaustive ARM methods.
+- **Reducing consequent similarity threshold.** Consequent similarity threshold of Aerial+ is synoynmous to minimum confidence threshold in exhaustive ARM methods.
 Reducing this threshold will result in more rules with potentially lower confidence.

-### What to do when Aerial takes too much time and learns too many rules?
+### What to do when Aerial+ takes too much time and learns too many rules?

 Similar to any other ARM algorithm, when performing knowledge discovery by learning rules, it could be the case that the input parameters of the algorithm results in a huge search space and that the underlying hardware does not allow terminating in a reasonable time.

 To overcome this, we suggest starting with smaller search spaces and gradually increasing.
-In the scope of Aerial, this can be done as follows:
+In the scope of Aerial+, this can be done as follows:

 1. Start with `max_antecedents=2`, observe the execution time and usefulness of the rules you learned.
 Then gradually increase this number if necessary for the task you want to achieve.